• Home

 This chart draws the reader’s attention to the enormous flows, the largest consumer, the major losses, and other insights.

-The aforementioned visualization design is one of the data presentation examples that use links and nodes to uncover hidden insights into relationships between critical metrics.
+The aforementioned visualization design, including the Mosaic plot presentation, is one of the data presentation examples that use links and nodes to uncover hidden insights into relationships between critical metrics.

 The size of a node is directly proportionate to the quantity of the data point under review.